Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Results and Discussion

-In the absence of an effective interaction ($h=0$), we have observed that equilibrium PT occurring at $T_{c}^{0}\approx 2.269$ as illustrated previously in Figure~\ref{fig:fig04}.
+\paragraph{Using different $h$ values for a given system:} In the absence of an effective interaction ($h=0$), we have observed that equilibrium PT occurring at $T_{c}^{0}\approx 2.269$ as usual.
 Similarly, in the presence of effective interactions ($h\neq 0$), PTs also occur at $T_{c}(h)\neq T_{c}^{0}$.
-To begin with, we present in Figure~\ref{fig:fig05} the plots of those physical quantities~(\ref{Eq:401a}$-$~\ref{Eq:401d}) as a function of $T(h)$ for various $h$ but here $L=80$ has been fixed.
+To begin with, we present in Figure~\ref{fig:403} the plots of those physical quantities~(\ref{Eq:439a}$-$~\ref{Eq:439d}) as a function of $T(h)$ for various $h$ but here $L=80$ has been fixed.

-They all vary with varying $h$, and clearly the dashed "- -" line retrieves the equilibrium ($h=0$) quantities as expected.
+Qualitatively, they vary with varying $h$, and clearly the dashed line (`- -') retrieves the equilibrium ($h=0$) quantities as expected.
 The peak positions of $\chi$ versus $T$ (\textsf{b}) and that of $C$ versus $T$ (\textsf{d}) give estimates of $T_{c}(h)$.
 In both plots (b and d), we observe the shifting of $T_{c}$ to its relatively higher values with increasing $h$.
-However, the position of the peaks decreases as $h$ increases with increasing $T$ for $\chi$ vs $T$ while almost unchanged for $C$ vs $T$ as expected.
+However, the position of the peaks decreases as $h$ increases with increasing $T$ for $\chi$ vs $T$ while almost unchanged for $C$ vs $T$. \paragraph{Using fixed $h$ for system of various size:} Let us proceed to analyze the critical behavior of the nonequilibrium PTs by means of FSS analysis for $h=\pm 0.25$.
+Figure~\ref{fig:404} exhibits plots of physical quantities~(\ref{Eq:439a}-\ref{Eq:439d}) as a function of temperature $T$ for $h= 0.25$ (\verb"B"\ref{Eq:213}) and $h= -0.25$ (\verb"B"\ref{Eq:214}) each for $L = \{30, 40, 60, 80, 120\}$.